How to Be Prepared for the Unexpected

 Know Who to Call for Back Up

-And the third major point of failure to prepare for is human.
+And the third major point of failure to prepare for is human error.
 Say you are planning a wedding, what if the officiant gets sick?
 Are you planning an epic night out?
 What if your babysitter doesn’t show up?

 People get mixed up, delayed, sick, or sometimes they just flake.
 If there’s a key person in your plans, make sure to have a backup.